 How many people are affected?

 Over many decades, hundreds of thousands of miners worked underground at Anglo mines in South Africa.
-It is estimated that thousands of miners are suffering from silicosis.
+It is estimated that at least tens of thousands of miners are suffering from silicosis.

 Do they receive treatment?